jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 https://www.youtube.com/watch?v=J2Pjudf0810
 _Here's a small sample of cable news coverage.
 The topic this time was a campaign speech by Ms. Obama.
 It showcases how petty (and outdated) both political sides are today.
 It was just a speech.
 How could it change the world either for better or worse?
 Since Right and Left ideologues can't make Floatplane, or repair your broken laptop, or make any product you might need.
 They can only stay alive by fighting each other._

-## The Power of Philosophies Is Either to Hold Us Back or Push Us Forward
+## Philosophies Either to Hold Us Back or Push Us Forward - once we believe in a new philosophy, we'll reach for the stars

 Darth Blockbuster, outdated ideologies, and phantom enemies are not a new story.
 We've fought them off when upgrading society in the past.
 Here's one example.